Prices from £72.99

 1 Saxenda pen will last you for the first 17 days of treatment (starting from week 1).

-As you gradually increase your dose through the first 4 weeks of treatments, you will need 3 pens.
+You will need 3 pens as you gradually increase your dose through the first 4 weeks of treatments.

 From week 5, once you are taking the 3mg dosage, 1x Saxenda pen will last you 6 days.